GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 *Spatial information.*
 First, because the user does not always dictate the absolute position of each element, gathering information about the current layout can be useful.
 Manifestly, the raw positions of both the agent and the sources are conveniently accessible.
-Also, relative data such as the #acr("DoA") or the distance from the agent to a given source can be extracted.
+Also, relative data such as the #doa or the distance from the agent to a given source can be extracted.
 This egocentric information can be used in multiple situations, such as training an #acr("RL") agent or collecting a #acr("SSL") dataset.

 *Audio data.*
 Recording acoustic information is the main purpose of the simulator.
-Following the same principles of flexibility and convenience, audio data has been made accessible in various formats, at the different stages of the simulation.
+Following the same principles of flexibility and convenience, audio data has been made accessible in various formats at different stages of the simulation.
 @fig:simulator:simulator:audio_pipeline outlines those steps visually.
 First and foremost, each source exposes its current raw signal.
-This is how the simulator fetches the audio from the different sources before forwarding them to the #acr("RIR") simulation library.
+This is how the simulator fetches the audio signals from the different sources before forwarding them to the #acr("RIR") simulation library.
 Once the simulation has been conducted, both the #acr("RIR")s and the audio signal received at each microphone become accessible.
 In addition to the raw multi-channel listened audio provided by the `Room` module, the simulator proposes further audio processing tools.
 Thus, the received acoustic data's #acr("STFT") can be computed and recovered for direct use in a neural network or any method operating in the time-frequency plane.